Seiko Matsuda: 1999–2003

-In 2002, Seiko has transferred back to her former music label, Sony for the first time since 1995.
-During the same time, Seiko transfers once again from former producers's agency the Green Park Music to her private Fantic.
-On the same year in April, Seiko made her fourth attempt to publish successful work in the United States by releasing English single "All to you".
-Unlike the previous English works, she used this time her full stage name Seiko Matsuda.
-The single All to you debuted at number 19 on the Billboard Dance charts, number 1 on the Chicago Dance Chart, number 3 on the Boston Dance charts and number 10 on the Los Angeles Dance Chart.
-In June, she released her 36th album, at the same time her sixth English album "area62" under Indies label HIP-O RECORDS.
-The album was exclusively to be released only in the America.
+In 2002, Seiko returned to her former music label, Sony.
+At the same time, Seiko transferred once again from former producers' agency Green Park Music to her private agency Fantic.
+In April, Seiko made her fourth attempt to publish successfully in the United States by releasing the English single "All to you".
+Unlike the previous English works, she used her full stage name Seiko Matsuda.
+The single at number 19 on the Billboard Dance charts, number 1 on the Chicago Dance Chart, number 3 on the Boston Dance charts and number 10 on the Los Angeles Dance Chart.
+In June, she released her 36th album, her sixth English album "area62" under Indie label HIP-O RECORDS.
+The album was exclusively to be released in the United States.
 Some of the songs were produced by her previous English collaborator, Robbie Nevil.
-However, this attempt us marked to be not successful as well, as it did not appear on the Billboard charts or any other independent music charts.
-On the same month, she released her fifty-seventh single Sutekina Ashita.
-The song served as a theme song to the Fuji TV news program Mezamashi TV, which broadcast between April and September.
-The single debuted at number 29 and sold over 14k copies.
-Between June and August, Seiko held her concert tour "Jewel Box".
-In July, her daughter Sayaka made major debut as a singer under stage name Sayaka with the single "ever since".
-On the tour, her daughter made appearance and performed duet song together.
-In November, she released her thirty-second home-video release "Seiko Matsuda Concert Tour 2002 Jewel Box", which includes footage of the live tour held on the same year.
-In December, the song "Just for tonight " from the album area62 was released as a single, however it did manage to only debut at only 1 music chart-on number 15 on the Billboard Dance charts.
+However, this attempt wasn't successful as well, as it did not appear on the Billboard charts or any other independent music charts.
+The same month, she released her fifty-seventh single "Sutekina Ashita".
+Between June and August, Seiko held her "Jewel Box" tour.
+In July, her daughter Sayaka made her debut as a singer under the stage name Sayaka with the single "ever since".
+On the tour, her daughter made an appearance and they performed a duet together.
+In November, she released her thirty-second home-video release "Seiko Matsuda Concert Tour 2002 Jewel Box".
+In December, the song "Just for tonight " from the album "area62" was released as a single, however it only charted 15th on the Billboard Dance charts.

-In June 2003, she released her sixteenth single Call me.
-The single debuted at number 17 on the Oricon Weekly charts and sold over 17k copies.
-Between June and August, Seiko held concert tour "Seiko Matsuda Concert Tour 2003 Call me".
-In November, she released her thirty-third home-video release, which includes footage from the live tour held on the same year.
+In June 2003, she released her sixtieth single "Call me".
+The single debuted at number 17.
+Between June and August, Seiko held her "Seiko Matsuda Concert Tour 2003 Call me".
+In November, she released her thirty-third home-video release, which includes footage from the live tour.